elegant-scipy/elegant-scipy/markdown/ch3.markdown

 also makes sense logically: a low frequency component changes slowly, it would be hard to say exactly when it occurs, whereas a high frequency component is much easier to place).
-The wavelet transform (the SciPy implementation of which is well underway) makes such a compromise and gives you a "best of both worlds" transform.
+The wavelet transform makes such a compromise and gives you a "best of both worlds" transform.

 Returning to Fourier Transform, tracing its exact origins proves to be tricky.
 The use of harmonic series dates back to Babylonian times,